qcam/nabo/README.md

 end
 ```

-Note that all blog posts used in Nabo should follow this front matter format.
+All blog posts used in Nabo should follow this format.

 ```md
 {